100 Notable alumni of

 -

-Desmond Kevin Howard is an American former professional football wide receiver and return specialist who played in the National Football League (NFL) for 11 seasons.
-He played college football for the Michigan Wolverines, winning the Heisman Trophy in 1991, and was selected fourth overall in the 1992 NFL Draft by the Washington Redskins.
+Desmond Kevin Howard is an American sportscaster and former professional football wide receiver who played in the National Football League (NFL) for 11 seasons.
+He played college football for the Michigan Wolverines, winning the Heisman Trophy in 1991, and was selected fourth overall in the 1992 NFL draft by the Washington Redskins.
 Howard spent most of his career on special teams as a return specialist and holds the NFL single-season record for punt return yardage.
-With the Green Bay Packers, Howard was named Most Valuable Player of Super Bowl XXXI after returning a kickoff for a 99-yard touchdown, the longest return in Super Bowl history at the time.
+With the Green Bay Packers, Howard was named Most Valuable Player of Super Bowl XXXI after returning a kickoff for a 99-yard touchdown against the New England Patriots, the longest return in Super Bowl history at the time.
 He is the only special teams player to receive the award.
-He was inducted to the College Football Hall of Fame in 2010.
+Howard was inducted to the College Football Hall of Fame in 2010.
+Since 2005, he has served as an analyst on ESPN College Gameday.

 -